jackkim1994/Machine_Learning/Introduction.md

 Some of the useful tips and tricks will be added in this repository.

 ## 1. Data Preprocessing
+Before we dive into Machine Learning, it is a good idea to clean up the data and prepare the training + testing dataset.
+Below codes are a short introduction to Data Preprocessing before actually applying ML algorithm.

 ### Taking Care of Missing Data
 **R**